 - Part 2 is a take-home exam given in the fifth or sixth week of the semester (check newsletter for dates).

 To take Part 2, you must sign up in advance by emailing the M.A Advisor and specifying the three areas you wish to be examined in.
 Deadline to sign up is May 1 for the Fall exam and Dec 1 for the Spring exam.

 Reading lists and sample questions are available online.
 Examiners will assume that you have read what is on the list and will frame questions accordingly, but you will not be limited to discussing only works on this list when you answer the questions.

 The Reading List Guidelines, you should note, represents a minimal coverage of the works an English M.A. should know.
 The program assumes you will do a considerable amount of reading in addition to your course assignments.
 Seminars, for the same reason, are not designed necessarily to cover the titles on the list; they are designed rather to model various ways of reading literature and to equip you to understand and evaluate critical approaches.
 You are expected to apply these approaches as you study the works on the list and to demonstrate on the Comprehensive Examination that you are capable of the level of independent study expected of a Master of Arts in English.

-You will be allowed to repeat any part of the exam when it is next given, but you may not take any part more than three times.
-A third failure will mean you must leave the program without receiving the degree.
+You will be allowed to repeat whichever part of the exam you failed when it is next given, but you may not take any part more than twice.
+A second failure will result in termination, and you must leave the program without receiving the degree.